zapier/visual-builder/docs/_partners/faq.md

 Zapier's Platform team has a [community](https://community.zapier.com/developer-discussion-13) dedicated to helping developers with new and existing integrations.
 We're a worldwide team, so there's usually someone around to answer your questions.
 We'd love to hear about your experience building on Zapier.

-### Email Zapier's Platform Team
+### Contact Zapier's Platform Team

-For questions, email [partners@zapier.com](mailto:partners@zapier.com), where our Platform team can help resolve issues you encounter while building Zapier integrations, and our Partnerships team can help launch them.
+For questions about the developer platform and partnerships, [contact us through our help center](https://developer.zapier.com/contact), where our Platform Support team can help resolve issues you encounter while building Zapier integrations, and our Partnerships team can help with any launch questions.

-If you have issues with Zaps or core Zapier account, please reach out to [contact@zapier.com](mailto:contact@zapier.com).
+If you have issues with Zaps or core Zapier account, please reach out to [our support team](https://zapier.com/app/get-help).
 Our support team is best equipped with the most recent logs and other details to assist you.

 ### Find a Zapier Integration Partner